 Fellows must be a licensed health care primary care provider or profession in a healthcare professional field (MD, DO, DC, DPT, ND, PhD, etc), that has completed a minimum of 450 credit hours of training in Electrodiagnostic Specialties in an ACFN approved educational program.
 Fellows must also have completed a minimum of 2 years of clinical experience in the field of neurology and have successfully passed an ACFN administered, approved, and psychometrically-validated board examination.

 The ABES requires that throughout the initial certification and maintenance of certification processes, fellows must have a valid, unexpired, and unencumbered license to practice a primary care discipline in their jurisdiction.
 Should the provider have a lapse of their license to practice, or have it encumbered for any reason, it is the provider’s responsibility to report that information to the ACFN.
-Failure to report license expiration or encumbrance may result in removal from registry and/or denial for renewal of credentialing.
+Failure to report license expiration or encumbrance may result in removal from the registry and/or denial for renewal of credentials.

 Certificate of Qualification – CABES®